intmus/inttheory22-23/_08-cadences-phrasing/a1-cadences.md

 Cadences close each musical idea and phrase--they are the punctuation at the end of musical sentences.
 We classify each cadence by their harmonic progressions.

-- **Authentic Cadence** - any cadence in which a dominant function harmony (i.e. V or vii<sup>o</sup> resolves to I. There are two types of authentic cadences, so we always label any authentic cadence as one of these:
+- **Authentic Cadence** - any cadence in which a dominant function harmony (i.e. V or vii<sup>o</sup>) resolves to I. There are two types of authentic cadences, so we always label any authentic cadence as one of these:
     - **Perfect Authentic Cadence (PAC)**
-        - Must be a V chord resolve to a I chord.
+        - Must have a V chord resolving to a I chord
-        - Both the V chord and I chord are in root position.
+        - Both the V chord and I chord are in root position
         - `Do` is in the soprano voice of the I chord
     - **Imperfect Authentic Cadence (IAC)**
         - Any authentic cadence that does not fulfill all of the requirements for a PAC.
 - **Half Cadence (HC)**
     - Any phrase that ends on a V chord.
     - **Phrygian Half Cadence (PHC)**
-        - This is a special type of half cadence that only occurs in minor and must have a iv<sup>6</sup> resolve to a root-position V chord
+        - This is a special type of half cadence that only occurs in minor and must have a iv<sup>6</sup> resolving to a root-position V chord
 - **Plagal Cadence (PC)**
     - Any phrase that ends in IV resolving to I
         - Commonly associated with "Amen" at the end of chorales